MatthewClarkMay/beautiful-jekyll/_posts/2017-04-16-Security-Monitoring-Checklist.md

 comments: true
 ---

-I recently listened to Eric Conrad speak at SANS in Orlando, and many of the things he discussed have made me take a step back to re-evaluate the way we should be monitoring our organizations.
-Below is a checklist you can use to begin effectively monitoring your network with entirely free tools.
-Some of this was originally mentioned [here](http://www.ericconrad.com/2016/10/quality-not-quantity-talk-commands-and.html) by Eric Conrad, but I have summarized particular snippets of his talk, and added my own input as well.
+Blue team goodies...

-I will be appending content to this post in the future...
+I will be appending content to this post in the future or consolidating it elsewhere.

 # Intelligently Store/Analyze Data:
 - Centralized Log Storage - SIEM(ish):